howest-trending-topics-2021/99-documentation/README.md

 ---

 All data has to be preserved in a database.
 For this project were going to use a Datahike eventstore.
-This however prooved to difficult for the scope.
+This however proved too difficult for the scope.
 Instead we now use a postgress DB who's logic is contained on the backend server.
 For more info, read the instructions [here](https://github.com/howest-trending-topics-2021/03-database)